 Repellents for mosquitoes and other insects often contain artificial ingredients that could be harmful to humans or animals.
 But store-bought mosquito traps can cost a fortune.
 On top of that, some mosquito traps that use natural products don’t always work.

-There are many different approaches for homemade mosquito traps.
+There are many different approaches to homemade mosquito traps.
 So, let’s look at a few of the simplest ways to create your own mosquito trap.

 What Are Mosquito Traps?